kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - To manage non-machine based topologies, e.g.
   - Pod based control planes.
   - Non-node control planes (i.e. EKS, GKE, AKS).
-- To manage control plane deployments across failure domains, follow up work for this will be tracked on [this issue](https://github.com/kubernetes-sigs/cluster-api/issues/1647).
 - To define a mechanism for providing a stable API endpoint for providers that do not currently have one, follow up work for this will be tracked on [this issue](https://github.com/kubernetes-sigs/cluster-api/issues/1687)
 - To predefine the exact contract/interoperability mechanism for alternative control plane providers, follow up work for this will be tracked on [this issue](https://github.com/kubernetes-sigs/cluster-api/issues/1727)
 - To manage CA certificates outside of what is provided by Kubeadm bootstrapping